COVID19Upcome/Europe/overview.md

 3. [Periods and Figures discussion](#org2cb4de6)

-In this general overview we compare the average profile of O3, PM2.5 and infection in precise periods of time.
+In this general overview we compare the average profile of O3, PM2.5 and infection in defined periods of time.

 <a id="orgf3872a5"></a>